api-search/explore/_apis/twilio/properties/notify-openapi.md

       scheme: basic
 info:
   title: Twilio Notify API
-  description: This is the public Twilio REST API.
+  description: The Notify REST API allows you to control your notifications workflow from your server.
+You can create bindings, credentials, and services, as well as send notifications using the endpoints in this REST API.
   termsOfService: 'https://www.twilio.com/legal/tos'
   contact:
     name: Twilio Support